-- Configurable redaction character: The class includes a public field named redactionCharacter, marked with the @JsonProperty annotation.
-This field can be configured with different values, and a default value is set to ensure that the getDescription method provides an appropriate description in both the framework and individual instance contexts. - Default instance specification: The getDefaultInstances method in the class defines a default instance of this algorithm, using 'X' as the redaction character.
+- Configurable parameters: The class includes a public field named redactionCharacter, marked with the @JsonProperty annotation.
+This field can be configured with different values, and a default value is set to ensure that the getDescription method provides an appropriate description in both the framework and individual instance contexts. - Default instance specification: The getDefaultInstances method in the class defines a default instance of this algorithm.
 This is achieved by returning a list of objects configured with 'X' as their redaction character.
-The API framework then converts these object configurations into JSON, which it stores for future use when an instance of the "Redaction X" algorithm is requested. - Enabling additional instances: Through the getAllowFurtherInstances method, which returns true, the class allows for the creation of additional instances of this algorithm.
-This capability is particularly useful once the plugin is integrated into the Continuous Compliance Engine and can be accessed using the Masking API through an API client. - Configuration validation: The class implements a validate method to ensure that the configuration values provided are appropriate.
+The API framework then converts these object configurations into JSON, which it stores for future use when an instance of the "Redaction X" algorithm is requested. - Enabling additional instances: Setting the getAllowFurtherInstances method to return true allows the creation of additional instances of this algorithm.
+This capability is particularly useful once the plugin is integrated into the Continuous Compliance Engine using the Masking API through an API client. - Configuration validation: The class implements a validate method to ensure that the configuration values provided are appropriate.
 Specifically, for the redactionCharacter field, the validation restricts the string length to a single character, ensuring the redaction functionality works as intended.